-Juno-winning musician Martina Sorbara and her architect sister hit all the right notes in a Bloorcourt reno
+Juno-winning musician Martina Sorbara and her design-savvy sister hit all the right notes in a Bloorcourt reno

 Arriving at Hepbourne Hall Lofts is not unlike pulling up to a classic college dorm.
 A conservative brick entrance leads to a series of narrow hallways, complete with endless single doors lining each side.
 Stepping into Martina Sorbara’s wide-open, first-floor unit, however, brings a definite moment of awe.
 It’s an all-too appropriate response, given that the 1910 Bloorcourt building once served as a church rectory before it was converted into condos in 1990.